anilsomisetty/Innovacer-SDE-platform/README.md

 The Language Used-Python2

+Additional Features:

+I am printing the name of the episode alogn with airdate.

+Steps:

 1)Initially u should create a database in mysql with name "script"

 2)In connect command in the script fill in the password of your database like this